-How can this story teach children about autism, acceptance and friendship?
+How can this autistic hero comic teach children about autism, acceptance and friendship?
 The Mighty League, Vol. 2: The Horrible Hug takes our autistic starship captain on a journey to an alien planet…a brand new school…an overwhelming, fear-of-the-unknown experience for any child…amplified when you are on the autism spectrum.
 But the captain of the U.S.S.
 Mighty League soon discovers that these alien’s “horrible hugs” are welcoming and a sign of acceptance.

 You can get Horrible Hug for FREE (both the boy and girl versions) when you sign up for our free autism community membership.
 A membership gives you exclusive access to our autism bundle of resources including e-books, apps, a resource guide, educational tools and more.
 So sign up now and a Horrible Hug is coming your way!

 In addition to the creative team who produced our first story app, we are thrilled to announce that with this enhanced e-book we are also able to hire three additional autistic adults who are contributing their talents!